 Our precision tint blocks more of the spectrum of harmful light most likely to trigger your symptoms, while letting the rest of the light through.
 This way, you can go about your day and your life under fluorescent and other types of light without constant worry.

 Customers agree.
-Erin recently wrote:
+Linda recently wrote:

 Get Rid of Fluorescent Lighting

 Fluorescent lighting is notorious for affecting light sensitive people.
 Its flickering, intensity, and blue-heavy light spectrum is a definite trigger for a lot of our customers.